 A successful workers’ compensation claim can potentially yield medical expense coverage and temporary disability benefits until you recover.
 A third-party personal injury suit, however, can enable you to seek compensation for all damages not covered by workers’ compensation or auto insurance.
 For example, you may be able to rely on workers’ compensation for a portion of your lost income while you are unable to work due to your injuries, but a personal injury suit can recover any remaining lost income not covered by insurance.
 You can also claim compensation for pain and suffering.

 When you have grounds for a civil suit in addition to a workers’ compensation claim, it is always best to have legal counsel you can trust to advise you.
-If you choose Helton, Cody & Associates to represent you after any type of workplace injury, you can rely on our team to guide you through the workers’ compensation process as efficiently as possible.
+If you choose Law Office of Lyndon R. Helton, PLLC to represent you after any type of workplace injury, you can rely on our team to guide you through the workers’ compensation process as efficiently as possible.
 While we do this, we will carefully review the details of how your injury occurred and help you determine if further legal recourse is possible and necessary to ensure your full recovery.

-Helton, Cody & Associates know how damaging any workplace injury can be and the challenges injured workers face in their recovery efforts.
+Law Office of Lyndon R. Helton, PLLC know how damaging any workplace injury can be and the challenges injured workers face in their recovery efforts.
 Whether you need help filing a workers’ compensation claim, a personal injury suit, or a combination of legal actions in response to a recent workplace injury, we can help.
 Contact us today to schedule your consultation with a Morganton workers’ compensation attorney.